elvirathart/markdown-cv/index.md

 ### QA Developer

+My main task was to analyse and update the test approach in Team 'Verkeer en Reisadvies'.<br />
-As part of the migration of the codebase from Javascript to Typescript, responsible for adding typing to all tests.<br />
-Cypress tests and unittests as well as adding typing to (and updating/ creating new) mocks and stubs.
-As a result bugs where fixed in production, fixed missing types or incomplete objects in the source code.
-Typing in general became more complete (because of the interaction of typing in tests and source code).<br />
+A great way to start and get to know the codebase was to pick up part of the migration of the codebase from JS to TS: adding typing to all tests.
+This included unit tests and Cypress tests as well as adding typing to mocks and stubs.
+As a result bugs were fixed in production, fixed missing types or incomplete objects in the source code.<br />
+After analysing the tests and coverage a new strategy was presented:<br />
+- Replacing (html) snapshot tests with proper unit or integration tests (either Storybook or Testing Library).<br />
+- Storybook was introduced as integration testing tool, after a succesfull POC, to test components in isolation.<br />
+- Cypress tests were updated and prepared for migration to Playwright: what could be tested on a lower level was moved to either integration or unit tests.
+Focus was brought back to the happy flows.
+Making running the tests more efficient, their focus more clear and ready (easier) to migrate to Playwright.<br />
+- Introduced Figma - Storybook collaboration, so the components used in production can be seen directly next to their orignial designs in the Storybook UI.<br />
+- Adding accesibility testing available in Storybook, preparing to get the application ready to conform to the WCAG standards.<br />
+After setting this up in my own team, I was asked to help out other teams within the ANWB to discuss their testing strategy.<br />
-Working with: Cypress, react, jest, vitest.
+Working with: Cypress, Playwright, Storybook, React, Testing Library, Vitest, Typescript.
 <br /><br />

 `aug 2023 - sep 2023`